farsonic/gemini-note-processor/README.md

 ## Installation

 1. Get a Gemini API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
-2. Install the plugin from Obsidian Community Plugins (coming soon)
+2. Install the plugin from Obsidian Community Plugins (coming soon) or using BRAT
 3. Enter your API key in settings
 4. Start capturing notes!